vannguyengd/gooddata-ui/docs/10_vis__bubble_chart_component.md

 id: bubble_chart_component
 ---

-Bubble chart shows data as bubbles using Cartesian coordinates.
+A **bubble chart** shows data as bubbles using Cartesian coordinates.
 Bubble charts typically have three measures, one for the X-axis, one for the Y-axis, and one that determines the size of each bubble.
 The data is sliced by an attribute, with each bubble (an attribute item) noted with a different color.